And the Sky Full of Stars: Plot

 Meanwhile, Sinclair struggles to fight off his captors' influence on him, but they eventually break through to his subconsciousness.
 Sinclair relives his experiences of the Battle of the Line.
 After his fighter was damaged, Sinclair was taken aboard a Minbari vessel and was taken to the Grey Council, the ruling body of Minbar.
 Sinclair demanded to know who they were, and pulled the hood off one of them, to reveal Delenn.
 The Grey Council knocked Sinclair out, scanned him, and returned him to his ship so as to be found by human forces.
 The trauma of reliving the event for Sinclair enables him to escape his bonds, slamming the device into one captor, shocking him, and stunning the other one.
 As Sinclair runs, he is still heavily sedated and experiences hallucinations of the Grey Council instead of the regular station staff, and threatens to shoot any that cross his path.
-Garibaldi sets off to stop him, as well as Minbar ambassador Delenn.
+Garibaldi sets off to stop him, as does Minbari ambassador Delenn.
 At the Zocolo, Garibaldi tries to convince Sinclair of his hallucinatory condition, but when Delenn appears, Sinclair recognizes her.
-He breaks out of his trace in time to kill the pursuing captor.
+He breaks out of his trance in time to kill the pursuing captor.

 Dr Franklin helps purge the sedatives from Sinclair's body.
 Learning that Earth's government has taken custody of the surviving captor, Sinclair tries to interview him before he is taken away, but discovers he has no memories of what happened.
 Sinclair goes to see Delenn, who asks if he remembered anything he saw; Sinclair feigns that he had forgotten it and leaves, only to record his memories in his personal log that night.
 A Minbari official approaches Delenn to see if Sinclair had remembered anything, saying that if he should ever recall his encounter with the Grey Council, he must be killed.